MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Controls whether insecure websites are allowed to make requests to more-private network endpoints.

-This policy relates to the CORS-RFC1918 specification.
-See https://wicg.github.io/cors-rfc1918 for more details.
+This policy relates to the Private Network Access specification.
+See https://wicg.github.io/private-network-access/ for more details.

 A network endpoint is more private than another if:
 1) Its IP address is localhost and the other is not.